Skip to Content

 • ensuring employers of Australian Apprentices are notified and briefed on any discussion with the student regarding progression and completion

-• notifying and briefing parents/guardians of students under the age of 18 on any discussion with the student regarding progression and completion.
+• notifying and briefing parents/guardians of students under the age of 18 on any discussion with the student regarding progression and completion

-3.2.3 Educators
+3.2.5 Educators

 Educators are responsible for:

-• monitoring evidence of Student at Risk indicators (see Student Progression Procedure) and initiating verbal or written outreach to students where Student at Risk indicators are observed or documented for a student
+• monitoring for any signs of a student at risk and initiating verbal or written contact where Student at Risk indicators are observed or documented (see Student Progression Procedure)

-• sharing observations at department team meetings to develop strategies to support individual students or cohorts of students.
+• sharing observations at department team meetings to develop strategies to support individual students or cohorts of students

 4. Documentation